CZhouLab/BAMBI/README.md

 ### 0.RNASeq_Preprocessing.py

-input file sample: 0.RNASeq_preprocessing_input_sample.csv

-it needs to include the information(relative sample files provided in Github):
+it needs to include the sequecning filesinformation, relative sample files provided:

 •       "sample_name"

 •       Catergory information: "Label" ("C" for Control and "T" for "Treatment")